rubocop-lts/rubocop-ruby1_8/README.md

 Upgrades to the latest RuboCop can include all kinds of changes, including removing support for the version of Ruby your project uses, or adding a cop that may not work with some of your syntax (e.g. [some use cases of 'module_function`](https://github.com/rubocop/rubocop/issues/5953#issuecomment-805921993)).
 Accepting new cops arriving in a new version of RuboCop can feel risky, especially when it doesn't follow SemVer.

-But this gem shoehorns RuboCop into SemVer, under the watchful eye of [`standard`][standard]... so `NewCops` is now safe(r)!
+But this gem shoehorns RuboCop into SemVer, under the watchful eye of [standard (Standard Ruby)][standardrb]... so `NewCops` is now safe(r)!
 If you use a dependency greening tool like GitHub's `dependabot`, or the excellent alternatives [depfu](https://depfu.com/), and [`renovate`](https://www.whitesourcesoftware.com/free-developer-tools/renovate/), then you can see the effect of a minor / major version bump in your CI Build!

 ## Advanced Usage